filecoin-project/lotus/README.md

 # List asks proposed by a miner
 $ ./lotus client query-ask <miner>

-# Propose a deal with a miner
+# Propose a deal with a miner.
+Price is in attoFIL/byte/block.
+Duration is # of blocks.
 $ ./lotus client deal <Data CID> <miner> <price> <duration>
 ```

 For example `$ ./lotus client deal bafkre...qvtjsi t0111 36000 12` proposes a deal to store CID `bafkre...qvtjsi` with miner `t0111` at price `36000` for a duration of `12` blocks.
+If successful, the `client deal` command will return a deal CID.

 ### Search & Retrieval